felixplasser/theodore-qc/doc/source/program_specific_information.rst

 libwfa
 ______
-It is also possible to parse generic <code>libwfa</code> output by using the libwfa keyword.
+It is also possible to parse generic `libwfa` output by using the libwfa keyword.

 Columbus
 ~~~~~~~~

 MCSCF
 _____
-MCSCF transition density matrices are written by the program <code>mcscf.x</code>.
-To compute these, it is either possible to compute non-adiabatic coupling vectors or to use the shortcut of creating an <code>mcdenin</code> file.
-This file has the same structure as the <code>transmomin</code> file, e.g.
+MCSCF transition density matrices are written by the program `mcscf.x`.
+To compute these, it is either possible to compute non-adiabatic coupling vectors or to use the shortcut of creating an `mcdenin` file.
+This file has the same structure as the `transmomin` file, e.g.

 ::